alanoudalyahya2004-dev/CS50-final-project/README.md

 5. **Admin Review**
    - Admins can approve or reject hours.
-   - Approved hours are added to the volunteerâs total.
+   - Approved hours are added to the volunteer’s total.
-   - Rejected submissions are marked with status **âCancelledâ** and set to 0 hours.
+   - Rejected submissions are marked with status **“Cancelled”** and set to 0 hours.

 6. **Export to Excel/CSV**
    - Admins can download a CSV file containing: